michaelMondoro/autonomous_vehicles_19/README.md

 # Pose Tracking Documentation
 **Installation**

-The following is a list of requirements and dependencies for the JMU Autonomous Vehicle prototype pose tracking system.
+The following is a list of requirements and dependencies for the JMU Autonomous Vehicle prototype safety system.
 1. OpenPose – Documentation and installation instructions can be found at https://github.com/CMU-Perceptual-Computing-Lab/openpose.
 Make sure to compile OpenPose for Python.
 Instructions also found at the link above.
 2. Scikit-Learn – Documentation and installation instructions can be found at https://scikit-learn.org/stable/install.html.
 Should be able to use ‘pip install scikit-learn’.
 3. OpenCV – Documentation and installation instructions can be found at https://pypi.org/project/opencv-python/. ‘pip install opencv-python’